Energy Market

 Sources & References

-This article is not financial advice.
-Forecasts reflect publicly available data as of 4 May 2026 and may change as the Q3 cap is finalised.
+Not financial advice.
+Forecasts reflect data as of 4 May 2026.